 Because of the rural nature of the accommodation, one might expect a rustic bed and breakfast, however many farm-stays are high-end and offer luxury services like pools and many other comforts as 5-star hotels do.
 Generally, accommodations range from single rooms with rustic decor and shared bathrooms to ultra-deluxe suites or apartments with many exclusive benefits.

-The agriturismo system which the Italian government wagered, showed a real advantage for farmers who could no longer rely solely on the income production of their farms.
+The agriturismo system established by the Italian government, presented a real advantage for farmers who weren’t able to rely solely on the income produced by their farms.

 Farmhouses are so popular that there are also sub-categories of accommodation.
 For those who are looking for a 100% green holiday, many farms offer ecotourism alternatives completely surrounded by nature.
-Tourists wanting to relax and unwind can experience a wellness farm experience on farm stays that offer exclusive services such as spa treatments.
+Tourists who want to relax and unwind can experience a wellness farm experience in farm stays that offer exclusive services such as spa treatments.

 You might choose a holiday accommodation that includes horse riding, climbing, walking, tennis, and other sports and activities.
-If you are interested in food farm stays that also allows you to make tastings and guided tours in the surrounding areas are available.
+If you are interested in food, farm stays that also offer tastings and guided tours in the surrounding areas are available.

-If you are considering taking your holidays on an agriturismo Tuscany then you’ll find a whole range of opportunities.
-Anyway, wherever you are looking around Siena, Florence, San Gimignano or in the Chianti hills, always make sure of the quality of the services, checking on the website or the Facebook page.
+If you are considering going on holiday in an agriturismo Tuscany, you’ll find a whole range of opportunities.
+But whether you are looking around Siena, Florence, San Gimignano or in the Chianti hills, always make sure of the quality of the services, checking their website or Facebook page.
 Whatever farmhouse you choose, consider this: you will experience a journey into Italian history and culture that you won’t find anywhere else.

-The Montalto Castle is a charming agriturismo, located in a strategic position from which quickly reach Siena, Florence, San Gimignano.
-The Montalto Castle offers its customers a unique atmosphere in a real Italian castle full of history.
-Relax and unwind yourself enjoying the beautiful landscape, or the coziness of the villas or have a great time enjoying exciting activities such as: practical cooking classes learning to prepare a great Italian meal, Italian courses and painting workshops, walks and bike rides, chamber music concerts, choral singing workshops, horse riding or dressage lessons.
+Montalto Castle is a charming agriturismo, located in an ideal position to quickly reach Siena, Florence, San Gimignano.
+Montalto Castle offers its customers a unique atmosphere in a real Italian castle full of history.
+Relax and unwind enjoying the beautiful landscape and the coziness of the villas, and have a great time enjoying exciting activities such as: practical cooking classes learning to prepare a great Italian meal, walks or bike rides, horse-back riding or dressage lessons, and occasional Italian lessons, painting workshops, chamber music concerts or choral singing workshops.
 Visit the villages, abbeys, museums, churches, archaeological sites nearby the Castle.
-Or try wellness treatments in thermal pools.
+Or try wellness treatments in thermal pools a short distance away.

-The Montalto Castle offers wine and cheese tasting in the local cellars or during the village festivals, restaurants, and trattorias for all tastes.
+Montalto Castle can organize for you wine and cheese tasting in local cellars, restaurants and trattorias for all tastes, or nearby village festivals.
 The local wines available are internationally known as there are some of the world's most famous wine producers there.